Not medical advice. Talk to your provider before using any peptide.

 Peptide Molecular Icons

-Each circle in the icon represents one amino acid residue in the peptide's primary sequence.
-A 15-residue peptide like BPC-157 has exactly 15 bubbles.
+Each circle stands for one residue in a peptide's primary sequence.
+A 15-residue peptide like BPC-157 has 15 bubbles.
 A tripeptide like KPV has 3.

 Color = Chemical Class